 This policy applies to research organisations and principal investigators alike.
 It defines key terms relating to Researchfish such as CRUK’s understanding of accepted evaluation data, full compliance, exceptions and sanctions that can be expected should an organisation not adhere to the Grant Conditions.

 Compliance – The submission of the accepted evaluation data in Researchfish when requested by the end of the Submission Period.

-Submission Period – The specified time, as defined by CRUK, in which PIs are expected to submit their grant evaluation data.
+Submission Period – The specified time, as defined by CRUK, in which Principal Investigators (PIs) are expected to submit their grant evaluation data.

 Submission Rate – The percentage of compliant RC1 submissions per institution.

-CRUK requires the majority of PI’s to submit information on the outputs, outcomes and impacts arising from their CRUK funding to CRUK on an annual basis via the Researchfish system, for the duration of the award and a minimum of three years post funding.
+CRUK requires most PIs to submit information on the outputs, outcomes and impacts arising from their CRUK funding to CRUK on an annual basis via the Researchfish system, for the duration of the award and a minimum of three years post funding.
 Such requirement will be stipulated in the Grant Award Letter and communicated to the PI each year prior to the submission period via email, and posted on the CRUK website.

 Submission periods are typically 5-6 weeks in duration and CRUK will attempt to align submission periods with other Funders as far as practical.
 If the required Researchfish return is not submitted on time, CRUK reserves the right to apply sanctions as outlined below.

 HEIs will be provided with a list of awards based at their institution included in the submission period, and the response code associated with each award.